theantichris/remote-manager-playbook/README.md

 ## 🏍️ Personal life

 I live in Knoxville, TN with my girlfriend, our 3 kids, a dog, and a cat.
 I love to read, swim, be in nature, play video games, read tarot, and ride my motorcycle.
 I don't love leaving my house.
+I speak Irish (Gaelic).
 I am originally from coastal NC and would love to move back to the ocean someday.